 Gary has recently opened 27 new two-bedroom deluxe park cabins, designed by the RACV Cobram team with a Victorian-based manufacturer.
 “They’re designed with a bedroom at each end which makes them ideal for two couples,” says Gary.
 “And they’re set in a lovely spacious grassy area near the tennis courts.”

 Happy hour with a view at RACV Torquay.

 No region has endured a more dramatic drop in tourist numbers than our magnificent Great Ocean Road, but that means fewer crowds for domestic travellers.

-And winter is a “fantastic” time to explore the area, says Torquay Resort manager Dean Newell.
-“In many ways it’s at its most spectacular.
-Sure it’s a bit colder and it might be a bit windier, but it can be far more impressive at this time of year.
-And it’s a really good opportunity for Victorians and Australians more broadly to get out and experience it without the crowds at those key points like the Twelve Apostles.”
+And spring is a “fantastic” time to explore the area, says Torquay Resort manager Dean Newell, before summer’s sun-and-surf seekers descend on the quieter-than-usual coast.
+“It’s a really good opportunity for Victorians and Australians more broadly to get out and experience it without the crowds at those key points like the Twelve Apostles.”

 Aside from the Great Ocean Road itself, the Surf Coast Walk, stretching from Point Impossible north of Torquay to Fairhaven, is popular year round, and is split into 12 bite-sized trails.
 Or head for the hinterland hills for forest walks, waterfalls and the towering redwoods of Beech Forest.

 Dean says the absence of guests in recent months has allowed for a paint-and-polish blitz at the architect-designed resort.
 “It’s looking like new,” he says.